Vicia faba: Netherlands

 In the Netherlands, they are traditionally eaten with fresh savory and some melted butter.
 The combination of the beans tossed with crispy fried bacon is also common.
 When rubbed, the velvet insides of the pods are a folk remedy against warts.

 Peru

-Fava beans (Peruvian Spanish: haba(s)) are eaten fresh or dried toasted, boiled, roasted, stewed or in soup.
-Habas are one of the essential ingredients of "Pachamanca" in the Andes of Peru, and are also an additive for "Panetela", which is a homemade remedy to keep your child fed and hydrated in cases of diarrhea or stomach infection and even for cholera treatment.
+Broad beans (Peruvian Spanish: haba(s)) are eaten fresh or dry-toasted, boiled, roasted, stewed or in soup.
+Habas are one of the essential ingredients of pachamanca in the Andes of Peru, and are also an additive for panetela, a homemade remedy to keep children fed and hydrated in cases of diarrhea or stomach infection and for cholera treatment.

-Peruvian dishes with fava beans include:
+Peruvian dishes with broad beans include: